rcrowther/Vala_CMake/README.rst

     Whether the vala compiler has been found or not

 VALA_EXECUTABLE
-    Full path to the valac executable if it has been found
+    Full path to the valac executable. if it has been found

-VALA_VERSION
+VALA_VERSION_STRING
-    Version number of the available valac
+    Version number as a string of the available valac

+...and some mainly internal variables.

 Precompiling Vala sources